 Since buckwheat is high in magnesium and fiber, it provides many benefits to both your digestive health and overall wellbeing.
-A study that took place in Spain in 2003 found that the group that was fed buckwheat emerged with a lower body weight and more beneficial bacteria—which in turn led to them feeling generally healthier and more energized2.
+A study that took place in Spain in 2003 found that the group fed buckwheat emerged with a lower body weight and more beneficial bacteria—which in turn led to them feeling generally healthier and more energized2.
 Naturally gluten free, you can cook buckwheat by boiling or steaming it and mixing with vegetable options like asparagus, mushrooms, or rosemary.

 Maize is the Native American term for corn.
-Since many American households eat processed corn products, the corn we consume is far often less nutritious compared to Native American maize.
+Since many American households eat processed corn products, the corn we consume is far less nutritious compared to Native American maize.
 However, high-quality non-GMO corn products can provide fiber, B vitamins, and 10 times more vitamin A than other grains.
-A study published in the British Journal of Nutrition found that participants who ate whole grain maize cereal for 21 days saw a significant increase in their levels of bifidobacteria3.
-To buy the unprocessed kind, make sure to look for products with the Whole Grains Council seal that are not listed as “de-germed” or “instant.”
+A study published in the British Journal of Nutrition found that participants who ate whole grain maize cereal for 21 days saw a significant increase in their levels of Bifidobacteria3.
+To buy the unprocessed kind, make sure to look for products with the Whole Grains Council, and that don't contain the words, “de-germed” or “instant.”

-If you're looking to optimize your microbiome, keep in mind that diet alone may not be enough of a boost, depending on your personal scenario.
-If you feel your gut health has been disrupted by modern lifestyle factors such as stress, chlorine or the overuse of antibiotics, you may also want to focus on supporting your system by taking a high quality probiotic like Hyperbiotics PRO-15 to maintain your beneficial bacteria.
+If you're looking to care for your microbiome, keep in mind that diet alone may not provide enough support, depending on your personal scenario.
+If you feel your gut health is being challenged by modern lifestyle factors such as stress, chlorine or the overuse of antibiotics, you may also want to focus on supporting your system by taking a high-quality probiotic like Hyperbiotics PRO-15 to maintain your beneficial bacteria.

 Bottom line, there are so many reasons our ancestors were eating whole grains.
 As one of Mother Nature’s healthiest food options for humans, eating this superfood can help you feel your best.
 So, next time you’re at the store, grab a new whole grain that you haven’t tried before!